top of page

 • Immunocompromised Individuals: People with weakened immune systems or auto-immune conditions should consult a doctor before taking probiotics.

-Also avoid probiotics with added sugar or artificial sweeteners.
+Also, avoid probiotics with added sugar or artificial sweeteners.
 This would feed the bad bugs in the gut and become counterproductive to your goal.

 Here are some of the scenarios that would help you decide: